-Of course it is much safer and sometimes also more fun to visit certain places* and do hikes (e.g. Hikes to Machu Picchu) with a group of people.
+Of course it is much safer and sometimes also more fun to visit certain places* and do hikes (e.g. Hikes to Machu Picchu) in a group of people.
+Solo travel doens’t mean you will do everything alone; the contrary!
 Having another pair of eyes watching over your belongings while you simply may want to go to the toilet can be so much easier.
 Also just walking around in the city not on your own but with travel mates will reduce unwanted attention drastically. 🙂

 * Note: the Sacsayhuaman ruins in Cusco were notorious for muggings at some point.
 If you plan on visiting them during sunset or sunrise because of the gorgeous view they offer, please don’t go alone and remember that this is when the local banditos might be active.
 Always make sure you’re in a group when visiting these ruins and it is better to go during the day.